 What is the witness data?

 The witness data is the digital signature, authorizing the spend of the payment.
 The below diagrams attempt to illustrate the transaction structure before and after SegWit.
-The witness data can take up around 54% of the data in a typical transaction and is represented in the blue rectangles in the 2nd diagram below.
+The witness data can take up around 54% of the data in a typical transaction and is represented in the green rectangles in the 2nd diagram below.

 Pre SegWit – Illustrative transaction structure (percentage data usage)